Savarimuthu Arokiaraj

 Bishop Savarimuthu Arokiaraj is the Bishop of the Roman Catholic Diocese of Tiruchirapalli.
 His canonical appointment as Bishop of Trichy was announced on 29 June 2021 and was consecrated as a bishop on 15 August 2021.

 Early life

-Bishop Savarimuthu Arokiaraj was born on 24 October, 1954 in Lalapettai.
+Bishop Savarimuthu Arokiaraj was born on 24 October 1954 in Lalapettai.
 He studied Philosophy and Theology at St. Peter Pontifical Seminary, Bangalore (1973–1980).
-He was ordained priest on 8th January, 1981, for the Diocese of Tiruchirappalli.
+He was ordained priest on 8 January 1981, for the Diocese of Tiruchirappalli.
 He obtained a Doctorate in Liturgy from L'Institut Catholique de Paris, France (2002).

-Priestly ministry
+Priesthood

 He served in the following ministries prior to his appointment as Bishop of Trichy: